 On Christmas, my family and I went to a community dinner sp0nsored by the USO.
 Lots of people brought side dishes and desserts to the dinner and one in particular stood out to me…

-It was a blondie of sorts.
+It was a food of sorts.
 A cookie bar.
 Inside it had chocolate and marshmallow… and it got me to thinking, why haven’t I made more blondies before?

 Since I had these two beautiful jars of homemade peanut butter that I had just whipped up… I knew this was a perfect opportunity to make some peanut butter blondies!

 The grocery store had a huge sale on it’s holiday bags of chocolate… so I picked up a couple bags of Hershey’s Chocolate Chunks for only $1 each today… so I knew I had to include some chocolate with the peanut butter!

 This recipe makes a ton of peanut butter chocolate chunk blondies…. so be prepared to share!

 Makes 12 large squares… more if you cut them smaller

 1/2 cup unsalted butter